meetofleaf/ML-Journal-ep3_Polynomial_Regression/README.md

 # Ep 03 - Polynomial Regression
-This repository is the third in the 'ML Journal' series aimed at revisiting fundamental machine learning models.
+This is the third installment in the 'ML Journal' series aimed at revisiting fundamental machine learning models.
 This specific repository focuses on Linear Regression, a widely used technique for modeling linear relationships between features and a target variable.

 #### [Concept explanation](https://github.com/meetofleaf/ML-Journal-ep3_Polynomial_Regression/blob/main/polynomial_regression_explanation.md)